Sensitivity-Driven Adaptive Surrogate Modeling for Simulation and Optimization of Dynamical Systems: Kernel-Based Surrogate Modeling

 \section{Kernel-Based Surrogate Modeling}

-As outlined in \cref{sec:overview}, another ingredient of our surrogate model adaptation is the construction of models $\bg$ for which pointwise error bounds of the type \eqref{eq:model-error-bound} and \eqref{eq:g+-error-bound} are available.
-Interpolation in reproducing kernel Hilbert spaces (RKHSs) provides such models.
-In this section, we review these models and highlight the properties needed for our surrogate model adaptation approach.
+Another ingredient of our surrogate model adaptation is the construction of models $\bg$ for which certain pointwise error bounds are available.
+Interpolation in reproducing kernel Hilbert spaces (RKHSs) is one option for providing such models.
+In this section, we review these models and highlight the properties leveraged in our surrogate model adaptation approach.
+Pointwise error bounds for kernel interpolants allow us to make use of the fact that the inexactness in the component function at a given time depends on the current state, and that inexactness is propagated in time through sensitivity equations.

 Throughout this section, we consider a subset $\Omega \subset \real^d$ and points $y \in \Omega$.
-In our surrogate model adaptation approach, these points play the role of $y_+$ as defined in \eqref{eq:refinement-point-def}, with $\Omega$ being the corresponding space for the points $y_+$.
-Here we consider scalar-valued functions $\bg: \Omega \rightarrow \real$, but in our application the function $\bg$ can be vector-valued.
-The simplest way to unify these two settings is to construct a separate surrogate model for each component of $\bg$, though one could also consider vector-valued kernels.
+Here we consider scalar-valued functions $\bg: \Omega \rightarrow \real$.
+If $\bg$ is vector-valued, which is the case in our application, one can construct a separate surrogate model for each component of $\bg$, though one could also consider vector-valued kernels.